 The central scene derives from a print by Giacomo Cotta after Giovanni Stefano Montalto produced in 1651.

-This type was once attributed to Angorano in the Veneto, however in 1993 Elena Pelinozzoni announced the discovery of archaeological evidence placing them in Pavia.
+This type was once attributed to Angorano in the Veneto, however in 1993 Elena Pelizzoni announced the discovery of archaeological evidence placing them in Pavia.
 As well as the archaeological evidence, the post-mortem inventory of Rampini refers dishes decorated with ‘archiettura con figura’ which refers to the related group also sometimes marked with the CGR monogram of the Rampini workshop (see Thornton/Wilson for a more detailed discussion).
 Other pieces can also be found with a combination of the moulded and architectural decoration.

 Condition: